sirakinb/calorie_canvas_mobile/README.md

-# CalorieCanvas Mobile
+# Calorie Canvas Mobile

 A React Native mobile app that uses AI to analyze food and provide nutritional information.
-Built with Expo and OpenAI's GPT-4 Vision.
+Built with Expo, Google's Gemini AI, and Spoonacular API.

 ## Features